 Also Read: How to Plan a Trip to Sangla Valley?

 Located about 80 kilometers from Manali is the small town of Manikaran which considered sacred by both Hindus and Sikhs.
 There are several temples and a Gurudwara here.
 The place is also famous for its hot water spring.
-There are a few hotels at Manikaran so you can arrive here from Manali and can even stay for the night.
+There are a few hotels in Manikaran so you can arrive here from Manali and can even stay for the night.

 Gauri Shankar Temple